becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 ### 1.1.1 Create your Amazon EKS service role in the IAM console

+Open the AWS Console and choose service IAM.

-Create a IAM Role for your cluster.
+1. Create a new IAM Role for your cluster. (e.g. EKSMaster)
-Choose EKS as your service.
+2. Choose EKS as service.
+3. Make sure this policies are automatically selected:
+   AmazonEKSClusterPolicy
+   AmazonEKSServicePolicy
-Choose a unique role name.
+4. Choose a unique role name.

+In case you want to make sure your Bastion Host can fully manage your EKS Cluster on your behalf, create a Policy and a new EC2 Role.

+1. Create a new IAM Policy. (e.g. EKSFullAccess)
+    1. choose EKS as service
+    2. choose All EKS actions (eks:*) as action
+    3. choose All resources in Resources
+    4. Add additional permissions
+	5. choose IAM as service
+    6. choose Write - PassRole as action
+    7. choose All resources in Resources
+    8. Review your policy, and give it a speeking name.
+2. Create a new IAM Role for your bastion host. (e.g. EKSManager)
+    1. Choose EC2 as service.
+    2. Select the following policies:
+        - AmazonEC2ContainerRegistryFullAccess
+        - AmazonElasticFileSystemFullAccess
+        - AmazonEKSWorkerNodePolicy
+        - AmazonEKS_CNI_Policy
+        - EKSFullAccess (the policy you created in 1.)
+    3. Tag and review your new role
+    4. give it a speaking name.

-### 1.1.2 Create your Amazon EKS Cluster VPC
+### 1.1.2 Create your Amazon EKS Cluster VPC, Subnets and Security Group.

 Follow the instructions in the [getting started guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) from AWS to create your VPC for the EKS cluster.

 Make sure you record the Security Groups value and the VPCId and the SubnetIds of the created resources.

-### 1.1.2 Create a Bastion Host in your VPC to administer your cluster
+### 1.1.3 Create a Bastion Host in your VPC to administer your cluster

 The bastion host will be a small Linux host to upload the docker images to the registry and administer the cluster.
 It is recommended that the host is in the same VPC as your kubernetes cluster.
 This will simplify the access to the cluster resources and the administration.